dsb4k8/Toy-Projects/README.md

                   - connect to smtp server
                   - authenticate through provider
                   - Send email with file attachment to specified email
                   - alert owner that face has been detected in device
+ ###### Raspberry Pi Integration
+             - More news coming soon...